 He was the perfect officer to send as a command representative, because his devious departure revealed his honest feelings of how HSC-28 truly felt about Brandon’s death.
 No one really cared.

-SUICIDES ARE JUST THE COST OF DOING BUSINESS
+JUST THE COST OF DOING BUSINESS

 It’s a sort of dinner party decadence that permeates down through the ranks.
 If a sailor commits suicide, let’s just clean up the mess and move on.
 No one asks the reason why, because no one wants to know the reason why.